schulter/EMOGI/README.md

 See the [readme file in pancancer](pancancer/README.md) for explanations on how you can process your own data and prepare it for EMOGI training.

-## Dependencies
+## Installation & Dependencies
 The code is written in Python 3 and was mainly tested on Python 3.6 and a Linux OS but should run on any OS that supports python and pip.
-Training is faster on a GPU (which requires the `tensorflow-gpu` package) but works also on a standard computer.
+Training is faster on a GPU (which requires the `tensorflow-gpu` instead of the normal `tensorflow` package) but works also on a standard computer.

-To run EMOGI, the following packages are required:
+EMOGI has the following dependencies:
 * gcn (https://github.com/tkipf/gcn)
 * Numpy
 * Pandas